Understanding the Victorian Kitchen

 Fitted cabinets along the perimeter walls do not actually work very well in large outward-oriented kitchens.

-A second major difference between the Victorian kitchen and kitchens of today is the absence of built-in cabinetry.
+A second major difference between the Victorian kitchen and kitchens of today is the absence of built-in storage.

 Victorian kitchens were furnished, not fitted,

 Work surfaces were tables.
-Storage was in cupboards, dressers, larders, and safes supplemented with open shelves and hooks on walls (and sometimes ceiling) for pots and pans as needed.
+Storage was in cupboards, dressers, larders, sculleries, and safes. supplemented by hooks on walls (and sometimes ceilings) for pots and pans, as needed.

-Only a very few staples were kept for more than a few days: flour, sugar, salt, and perhaps lard, baking soda, and some home-canned produce.
+Only a very few staples were kept for more than a few days: flour, sugar, salt, lard, and baking soda in bags and tins; and Mason jars of home-canned pickles, produce, and preserves.

 Fitted cabinets in a Victorian kitchen were just not needed.
 Were they needed, the Victorians would certainly have invented them.